rubenmesserschmidt/Section-Box_docs/docs/source/settings.rst

     :Distance: Meters the generated cross section is away from the plane.
     :Thickness: Line thickness of the generated cross section.
     :Color: Line color of the generated cross section.

+*********
+Elevation
+*********

+**Create**
+    Create a elevation from the plane.
+When the plane is intersecting any objects, you need to create a cross section first.

+**Link Creation**
+    Link the creation of the elevation to the creation of the cross section.
+This will automatically create a elevation when you create a cross section.

+**Settings**
+    Customize the elevation.

+    :Crease: Amount of degrees to which edges are considered in the elevation.
+Higher values will result in a more detailed elevation.
+    :Link: Link the setting to the cross section.
+This will automatically update the elevation when you update the cross section.
+    :Distance: Meters the generated elevation is away from the plane.
+(Linkable)
+    :Thickness: Line thickness of the generated elevation.
+(Linkable)
+    :Color: Line color of the generated elevation.
+(Linkable)

 ******